pgspider/sqlite_fdw/README.md

 As SQlite does not provide a `TRUNCATE` command, it is simulated with a simple unqualified `DELETE` operation.

+Actually, `TRUNCATE ...
+CASCADE` can be simulated if we create child table of SQLite with foreign keys and ON DELETE CASCADE, and then executing TRUNCATE (which will be deparsed to DELETE).

 Following restrictions apply:
  - `TRUNCATE ...
-CASCADE` is not supported
- - `TRUNCATE ...
 RESTART IDENTITY` is not supported
- - SQLlite tables with foreign key references can cause errors during truncating
+ - SQLite tables with foreign key references can cause errors during truncating

 Functions
 ---------